nabil828/mern_demo/readme.md

 ```
 Note how these REST API calls will match the SELECT, INSERT, UPDATE, & DELETE statements.
 Also, notice how do we retrieve the city name from URL route using the `req.params` [[Source]](https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/).

-Here is the routes I implemented:
+Here are the routes I implemented:
 ```
 app.get('/cities/:city_name', function(req, res) {
   console.log("received a request for "+ req.params.city_name);